gdelrioifc/RCCPI/CodesRCCPI/Readme.md

 # CodesRCCPI
-<h2>This directory contains the Java files required to identify peptides that match protein-protein interfaces.</h2>
+<h2>This directory contains the Java files required to identify regions (peptides) that are relevant for protein-protein interactions.</h2>

 <p>There are two types of files in this dir: java and jar files.
-The first ones you'll need them to compile an executable Java file; the second ones you'll need to compile and execute the Java file as explained below.</p>
+You'll need both of them to compile an execute the Java files as explained below.</p>

 <p>After downloading all these files in your computer, go to the location where you save the files and type in your terminal:</p>